dexidp/dex/docs/enhancements/auth-sessions-2026-02-18.md

 1. Deploy new Dex version - storage migrations create `AuthSession` and `UserIdentity` tables/resources automatically (no feature flag needed for schema)
 2. Enable feature flag `DEX_SESSIONS_ENABLED=true` when ready to use sessions
 3. Add `sessions:` configuration block
-4. Sessions start being created for new logins when "Remember Me" is checked
+4. Sessions start being created for all new logins; "Remember Me" controls cookie persistence (session vs persistent cookie)
 5. Existing refresh tokens continue to work

 **Note**: Storage schema changes (new tables/CRDs) are applied on startup regardless of feature flag.
 The feature flag only controls whether sessions are actually created and used.
 This simplifies deployment - you can deploy the new version, then enable sessions later without another deployment.